tramduong/tramduong.github.io/portfolio/ml/collaborativefilter.md

 ### Project Description
 ___

-*Collaborative filtering* refers to the process of making automatic predictions (*filtering*) about the interests of a user by collecting preferences or taste information from many users (*collaborating*).
+*Collaborative filtering*  is an **unsupervised learning** which refers to the process of making automatic predictions (*filtering*) about the interests of a user by collecting preferences or taste information from many users (*collaborating*).

 For this project, I will focus on some **specific algorithms** from the *Collaborative filtering* literature.
 Then I will study the algorithms carefully and implement them, from scratch.